Occupational Hazards of Wildfire Smoke Exposure

 Common symptoms of wildfire smoke exposure include eye irritation, runny nose, sore throat, mild cough, headache, phlegm, mild wheezing.
 Serious health effects of wildfire smoke: shortness of breath, severe cough, dizziness, chest pains, heart palpitations.
 Wildfire smoke can increase the risk of some infections like pneumonia, COVID-19, and ear infections in children.

-The Air Quality Health Index is a scale designed to help you understand what the quality of the air around you means to your health.
+The Air Quality Health Index (AQHI) is a scale designed to help you understand what the quality of the air around you means to your health.
 The higher the AQHI number, the greater the health risk and need to take precautions.
 Check the AQHI in your community before heading off to work.
 The following table from Environment and Climate Change Canada provides the health messages for at-risk individuals and the general public.
 If the AQHI index increases to seven, high health risk, it is usually because of high concentrations of smoke particles in the air.

 How to Reduce Wildfire Smoke Exposure